minio/docs/source/administration/object-management/object-versioning.rst

 Exclude a Prefix From Versioning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can exclude certain prefixes from versioning using the :ref:`MinIO Client <minio-client>`.
+You can exclude certain :ref:`prefixes <minio-admin-concepts-organize-objects>` from versioning using the :ref:`MinIO Client <minio-client>`.
 This is useful for Spark/Hadoop workloads or others that initially create objects with temporary prefixes.

 .. admonition:: Object locking